AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: System Model

 Denote the received signal (across all receive antennas) by $\mathbf{Y} = [\mathrm{y}_1, \ldots \mathrm{y}_{N_r}]$.
 Depending on whether we choose to perform coherent or noncoherent decoding, the received signal is passed to a channel estimator module before being input to a decoder.
-Furthermore, we can define the long term SNR (per RE and per receive antenna) and noise variance (NV) as
+Furthermore, we can define the long term average SNR (per RE and per receive antenna) and noise variance (NV) measured on the DMRS tones as

 Our objective is to design a codebook $\mathcal{C}$, power shaping vector $\mathbf{P}$ and a decoder $\mathcal{D}$ that can exploit the HARQ-ACK source prior and hence reduce the average transmit power required to preferentially protect NACK over ACK bits.
 We will introduce the encoder design aspects in Section \ref{sec:enc_design} and \ref{sec:ps}, the receiver design in Section \ref{sec:awgn_receiver} and \ref{sec:practical_receiver} and the UEP performance criteria in Section \ref{subsec:uep_criterion}.